RiceD2KLab/BRAINNET/README.md

 3. Set-up a new virtual environment using `venv`
 4. Install required packages using `pip` and the `requirements.txt` file

-**Note**: Prior to installing anything, ensure your Ubuntu is up-to-date:
+**Note**: Prior to installing anything, ensure your Ubuntu is up-to-date.
+Open a terminal and:

 ```
 $ sudo apt update
 $ sudo apt upgrade
 ```

+*The following steps are all completed from within a terminal*

 ### Step 1: Install and set-up `pyenv`